 When I asked him how he felt, he told me that he didn’t want to live like this anymore: so weak he could barely walk.
 He didn’t want to be euthanized, though.
 He wanted to die his own way, the same as he lived.

 On Friday morning I underwent a shamanic journey to initiate psychopomp.

 All the times I had done this for other animals the guide—the psychopomp—had come for them.
 And this time was no different.

-In the journey a sleek, beige Persian named Jillian came and said she would stay with Thomas until his crossing.
-Then she and Thomas and I travelled in our shamanic journey to meet one of my guides, Ilkael, master of spiral healing and lover of cats.
+In the journey, a sleek, beige Persian named Jillian came and said she would stay with Thomas until his crossing.
+Then she and Thomas and I traveled in our shamanic journey to meet one of my guides, Ilkael, master of spiral healing and lover of cats.

 I thanked Ilkael and Jillian the psychopomp, and ended the journey.